CrCEasy Polish cheesecake

 Poles love cheesecake.
-Plain, with fruit, with chocolate, powered sugar, you name it.
-As long as it’s done right.
-Good farmer’s cheese will provide a nice tanginess and texture.
-We’ll eat it at Christmas, Easter, any important celebration and find reason to eat more throughout the year.
+Plain, with fruit, with chocolate, powered sugar, you name it; as long as it’s done right, we’ll eat it.
+The classic Polish Cheesecake is nothing without a good farmer’s cheese, though.
+It provides a nice tanginess and texture.
+We’ll eat the cake at Christmas, Easter, any important celebration and find reason to eat more throughout the year.
 It is absolutely delicious.

 When done right it should be smooth, soft, not overly sweet.
 This version is prepared with orange zest and topped with chocolate ganache.
 Feel free to skip the zest for more traditional version.
 You may also substitute chocolate ganache with simple powdered sugar.